BradleyAldous/BradleyAldous/README.md

 - 💻 Currently working on a modified Wave-U-Net architecture for application to the automatic mixing of multitrack audio in music production.

-**My Reseach Interests**:
+**My Research Interests**:
 - Deep Learning
 - Neural Networks
 - AI and Music

  **I am open to**:

-- Any collobration work,
+- Collaboration work
-- Machine learning projects (development or research), and
+- Machine learning projects (development or research)
 - Research internships

 ## What I am Reading: